protocolguild/documentation/docs/01-membership.md

 ## 1.1  Active Working Groups + Members

 Individuals from active working groups produce the membership by opting into Protocol Guild.
-The delineation between categories and working groups below is for informational purposes only - contributors quite often work across many different working groups and projects.
+The delineation between categories and working groups below is for informational purposes only - contributors quite often collaborate across many different working groups and projects.
 The four categories include:

 - Wayfinding
 - Governance